cusco/ctt/README.md

 Google has some daily usage restrictions ..

 You will have to run getGeo.php several times until your table is populated.

+* new - added file CTT.sql which contains structure and data generated from these scripts.
+This is probably what everybody wants.